-STEP 1: ATTEND OHO

-IAU offers Open House Orientations (OHO) which provide information on how to apply for admission into the IAU degree programs.
-OHO is mandatory for all applicants and is required in order to complete the application process.
+STEP 1: Sign-Up for Online OHO.
+IAU offers a voice over Open House Orientation (OHO) powerpoint which provides information on how to apply for admission into the IAU degree programs.
+Online OHO is mandatory for all applicants and is required in order to complete the application process.

-STEP 2: SUBMIT AP
+STEP 2: Submit AP.
 Applicants must submit a completed Admissions Portfolio (AP).
 The AP is an accumulation of all the necessary documents for the Office of Admissions to evaluate and determine if applicants meet the admissions criteria for the applied program.
-The required items are clearly listed on the Application for Admissions.
-Applicants must review the admissions requirements of the program to which they are applying as certain programs may require additional documentation.
+The required items are clearly listed on the Application for Admissions, Applicants must review the admissions requirements of the program to which they are applying as certain programs may require additional documentation.
 Use the checklist to ensure that all required documents are submitted.
 The AP shall be evaluated upon receipt of the non-refundable application fee.
 In order to initiate the evaluation process, applicants should include the application fee with their AP.
 All materials must be submitted in English.
 AP's should be submitted a minimum of 15 days prior to the admissions deadline.

-STEP 3: EVALUATION

-After the Admissions Portfolio (AP) has been received, the Office of Admissions will evaluate to determine if the applicant is close to meeting the criteria or are missing an element(s).
-If an item is missing, the Office of Admissions will contact the applicant and request the missing items.
-If the AP remains incomplete for over 30 days, the Admissions Portfolio (AP) will be properly discarded.
+STEP 3: Evaluation.
+After the Admissions Portfolio (AP) has been received, the Office of Admissions will evaluate to determine if the applicant is close to meeting the criteria or if there are any missing elements.
+If an item is missing, the Office of Admissions will contact the applicant and request the missing item(s).
+If the AP remains incomplete for over 30 days, it will be properly discarded.

-STEP 4: DECISION

-Within 7-10 days of receiving a complete application, one of the following decisions shall be determined:
+STEP 4: Decision.
+Within 7-10 days of receiving a completed application, one of the following decisions shall be determined:

-Denied: If the applicant is not accepted, the Office of Admissions will send a letter to the applicant informing the applicant of the decision, stating why his/her qualifications are deficient.
+Denied: If the applicant is not accepted, the Office of Admissions will send a letter to the applicant informing the applicant of the decision and stating why their qualifications are deficient.
 Denial can be appealed.